 Results matter when it is about your family

-I am proud to help clients negotiate and litigate to obtain favourable results when they are divorcing, seeking custody and access for their children, dividing property, and applying for child support and spousal support.
-I know when to settle, mediate or argue a case at trial.
+I continue to be proud to help clients negotiate and litigate to obtain favourable results when they are divorcing, seeking custody and access for their children, dividing property, and applying for child support and spousal support.
+I know when to settle, mediate or argue a case at trial at all levels in British Columbia.
 I believe each case requires careful decision making to get the best results.
 I know it takes long hours, determination and tenacity to succeed.
 I enjoy helping clients navigate the often emotionally charged issues in family law.
 Nothing gives me greater satisfaction then receiving thanks from a happy client who has obtained a favourable result.

-A lot of people ask me why I practice in this area of law.
-It can be acrimonious.
-It can be challenging.
+I continue to be asked why I practice in this area of law, particularly now.
+It is acrimonious.
+It is challenging.
 But it is also an opportunity to help someone who is going through one of the worst times in their lives.
+As I have.
 I get a lot of satisfaction from that.

 Bachelor of Arts (Honours, with distinction), History/English, 2002, University of Victoria;